- What is A Wife’s Healing Journey?

 Applying for Financial Assistance

 Don’t let financial constraints be the only thing holding you back from attending.
-If you need to apply for financial assistance — either a partial sponsorship (minimum of US$100, maximum of US$300) or a pre-approved payment plan — click the Register Now button to go to the registration page, then click on “Register & Apply for Financial Assistance.”
+If you need to apply for financial assistance — either a partial sponsorship (minimum of US$150, maximum of US$345) or a pre-approved payment plan — click the Register Now button to go to the registration page, then click on “Register & Apply for Financial Assistance.”

-After paying the initial US$250 deposit, how do I pay the rest of the US$575 fee, and when is due?
+After paying the initial US$250 deposit, how do I pay the rest of the US$595 fee, and when is it due?

-The deadline for full payment of the US$575 fee (or the reduced amount, if you have been pre-approved for financial assistance) is 7 days before the start of A Wife’s Healing Journey weekend for which you have registered.
+The deadline for full payment of the US$595 fee (or the reduced amount, if you have been pre-approved for financial assistance) is 7 days before the start of A Wife’s Healing Journey.
 We must have your full payment 7 days in advance.
 No money will be accepted “at the door” (except for post-dated checks from women who have been pre-approved for a payment plan).
 You can pay the rest of the balance due the same way you paid the initial deposit.

 To pay any balance due, go to the registration page and click on the weekend you previously signed up for.
 Follow the same steps as before, paying the remaining balance due this time.
 It’s okay to pay in several installments, as long as we have your full payment by 7 days before the weekend that you’ll be attending.